aetherwalker/grunt-contrib-templify/readme.md

 Sets the name of the method off of `Vue` where the templates are amde available.

+#### angular+

+Not yet implemented.

+To avoid mixing the afore-mentions `angular` mode that is for AngularV1 or AngularJS, the mode for Angular V2+ templating will use the mode `angular+`.

 #### jasmine-angular (Also karma-angular)

+Currently this refers to "AngularJS".
 The task creates a function that handles binding a beforeEach clause that adds the templates to the $templateCache.
 The equivalent code for __templifyTemplates as an example:

 ```javascript
 beforeEach( inject( function($templateCache) {